 The improvements you put in place during this time will have lasting benefits to your business, and they don’t have to be costly initiatives.
 They take time and care to implement, and both your business and your customers will feel the benefit.

 With a light-touch customer experience platform like Delighted in place (we offer a robust free plan as well), you’ll be able to surface issues that are low-cost to fix with high returns.
-Start collecting feedback with a free 7-day trial of our experience management software — Delighted makes it easy.
+Start collecting feedback with our experience management software — Delighted makes it easy.